wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

 6. Try to log in with Larry's credentials.
 Note that an error message appears.

 7. Wait for 15 minutes and try to log in again.
-The WSO2 Identity Server **My Account** home screen appears.
+The WSO2 Identity Server's **My Account** home screen appears.

 ### Unlock a user account